 Winner: Pretty even overall

-IRAs: Both investment firms in this comparison offer Individual Retirement Accounts.
-Only Robinhood customers get a free 1% match.
+IRAs: Both brokers offer Individual Retirement Accounts.
+Robinhood stands out with a free 1% IRA match.

 Cash Management Features: J.P.
-Morgan Investing clients can link savings and checking accounts from Chase Bank.
-These accounts have debit cards, check writing, and fees (sometimes).
-Robinhood has a fee-free debit card called the Cash Card.
-It comes with some perks that won’t be found at Chase Bank (stock and crypto bonuses, for example).
-The broker also pays a very high 4.25% APY on cash balances.
+Morgan clients can link Chase Bank savings and checking accounts, which come with debit cards, check-writing abilities, and occasional fees.
+Robinhood offers a fee-free debit card, the Cash Card, with unique benefits like stock and crypto rewards.
+Robinhood also pays a competitive 4% APY on cash balances.

-IPO Service: Robinhood has a service that allows its customers to get in on Initial Public Offerings before they hit the secondary market.
-J.P.
-Morgan Investing does not.
+IPO Service: Robinhood enables customers to invest in Initial Public Offerings before they enter the secondary market, a feature J.P.
+Morgan lacks.

 Winner: Robinhood